mtorials/dial-phone/README.md

 # TODO

-- support for the most used Matrix events
 - complete room management
 - support for all Matrix events
 - DialPhone events for the most used native Matrix events